 As discussed, the set up for screen printing is much more complicated than the likes of digital or heat press printing, it also takes much longer so typically has a slightly slower turnaround time than other print methods.
 The common set up for screen printing involves imaging your design onto a fine-mesh screen which is then transferred onto the print material with ink.
 However for each colour/shape within your design a new screen is required.
 When adopting this method it's important to stock up on screen printing supplies.

 The process of screen printing doesn’t lend itself well if you are looking to achieve a design with a wide range of colours or a photography-based design.
 Spot colours can be mixed with a good degree of accuracy however, achieving specific gradients/shades is difficult.

 Many print providers will offer a finite number of colours to choose from so it is worth asking your print provider for advice on your design and how it might be affected in terms of colour.
 Here at Evans Graphics for example, we have a team of experienced graphic designers who are on hand to help you with your design from start to finish.

 Undecided on which method is best suited to your design?
 Read our Digital Printing Versus Screen Printing blog for a more detailed comparison.

 We’ve Got You Covered

 Whether you are looking for monochrome posters or technicoloured stickers, Evans Graphics can work with you to meet your specific screen printing requirements.
 Unlike many other print providers, our screen printing process is incredibly flexible and can be adapted to ensure you get the finish you are looking for.
 We also have an in-house professional design team who are on hand to offer design and printing advice where needed.
-If you would like more information on our screen printing capabilities or would like help with your print project please get in touch or give us a call on 01628 773 630 and we would be happy to help.
+All of this and more is explained in our screen printing FAQs.